 If there’s one list to keep handy–this is the one.
 It never fails that a major toothache hits when it’s late at night and your dentist’s office is closed.
-Although only a doctor can cure the source of the problem, this list of treatments & pain relief remedies should get you through the night until you can visit the dentist.
+Although only a doctor can definitively determine and cure the source of the problem, this list of treatments & pain relief remedies should get you through the night until you can visit a professional.

-Important: If your tooth aches, there is a reason for it and it’s best to have it taken care of by a professional as soon as possible instead of just treating it at home and hoping the underlying issue will go away on its own.
-If it’s infected (gum area is swollen), don’t delay in getting professional medical care.
+Important: Whether you have a dull pain or a severe ache, there is a reason for it and it’s best to have it taken care of by a dentist as soon as possible.
+If it’s infected (gum area is swollen and/or face feels hot), don’t delay in getting professional medical care.
+These tips are only intended to help you get through a day or so until you can see a dentist.

-Directions for use: Apply directly to both the problem tooth and surrounding sore gums until unless otherwise directed.
+Directions For Use: Apply selected treatment directly to both the problem tooth and surrounding sore gums unless otherwise directed.

-For items that direct you to chew or for liquids that are to be swooshed around inside mouth, do so with the sore tooth and focus on surrounding area.
+For items that you are instructed to chew or for liquids that are to be swooshed around inside mouth, do so with the sore tooth and focus on surrounding area.

-- Salt Water: Mix a heaping spoonful of salt in a small glass of lukewarm to warm water, swoosh around inside your mouth for as long as you can, spit out.
+- Salt Water: Mix a heaping spoonful of salt in a small glass of water, swoosh around inside your mouth for as long as you can, spit out.
 Repeat a couple times.

-- Cloves: This is an old timer’s remedy, rest a clove against the sore area until pain goes away.
-You can also use a drop or two of clove oil (too much can be toxic) or make a thick paste of ground cloves and water or ground cloves and olive oil.
+- Cloves: This is an old timer’s remedy, rest a clove against the sore tooth until pain goes away.
+You can also use a drop or two of clove oil (careful, too much can be toxic) or make a thick paste of ground cloves and water or ground cloves and olive oil.

 - Alcohol: Swoosh a bit of whiskey, scotch, brandy or vodka.
-A strong mouthwash that contains alcohol will do the trick too.
+A strong mouthwash that contains alcohol can do the trick too.

 - Hydrogen Peroxide: Swoosh a bit of hydrogen peroxide.
 If the taste is too horrid for you, try diluting with a bit of water.